[ originally published 06/30/10 | updated 02/15/18 ]

 What do you see as the biggest challenge facing the Mitsubishi community today?

-Drama :-) I think that happens in all cliques, but I think that’s the biggest challenge “we,” collectively, face as a group.
-I think the internet exacerbates this, but I think that’s the biggest challenge we have.
+Drama.
+It happens in all cliques, but I think that’s the biggest challenge “we,” collectively, face as a group.
+The internet exacerbates this, but I think that’s the biggest challenge we have.